kevalnagda/Frontend/Website 2/README.md

-This website was developed for growth associates using html and CSS.
+This website was developed for Growth Associates using html and CSS.